delphidabbler/ddab-lib-docs/TPJAboutBoxDlgUseOSStdFonts.md

 The default value is False.

-Note that the [TPJAboutBoxDlgFont Font] property is ignored when UseOSStdFonts is True.
+Note that the [Font](TPJAboutBoxDlgFont.md) property is ignored when UseOSStdFonts is True.